Porges/ways-to-play/src/articles/cards/new-zealand/index.md

 Archibald Dudingston Willis, circa 1902.
 {% imageEnd %}

 Archibald Dudingston Willis was a very early manufacturer of playing cards in New Zealand, who operated in Wanganui from the 1880s.
-In 1951 the company was sold to Weeks Ltd, which kept A. D. Willis as a subsidiary, and the business was sold in turn to United Empire Box (UEB) around 1964.[@AstuteBusinessman] In the late 1980s the design was taken over by Kiwi Packaging (part of Amcor).
+In 1951 the company was sold to Weeks Ltd, which kept A. D. Willis as a subsidiary, and the business was sold in turn to United Empire Box (UEB) around 1964.[@AstuteBusinessman]{%fn%}Some sources state 1949 here, but 1951 is corroborated by newspaper reports.[@AYearOfExpansion]{%endfn%} In the late 1980s the design was taken over by Kiwi Packaging (part of Amcor).
 This line of designs now appears to be out-of-print, as Amcor no longer manufacture playing cards.

 {% image
     noborder=true